Episode Reviews (5)

-Compare that to using flash as the APPROPRIATE TOOL for the job (and it CAN be a good tool indeed!) and being used to create ORIGINAL works from the ground up.
+Compare that to using flash as the APPROPRIATE TOOL for the job and it not being used by production snobs (and it CAN be a good tool indeed!), and the tool being used to create ORIGINAL works from the ground up.
 The results SPEAK volumes.
 Look at MLP:FIM for example...

 They would be much better off using ToonBoom to do this show, as you can see what it can do when used properly when you watch The Simpsons.
-Artie doesn't need to look like that show, but you get the idea: none of those bouncy, tweeny, mechanical movements you get with MLP:FIM, yet it's still digitally animated and "with the times".
+Artie doesn't need to look like that show, but you get the idea: none of those bouncy, tweeny, mechanical movements you get with MLP:FIM (even though IMO that show sets the golden standard for flash), yet it's still digitally animated and "with the times".
 I am learning to use that software myself, actually.

 DON'T GET ME WRONG: